MAPReiff/Steam-Game-Search-NPM/README.md

 steam.find({ search: 'Hitman 2' }, function (err, game) {
     if (err) console.log(err);
-    //game is the data as aJSON.
+    //game is the data as a JSON.
     console.log(game.name)
 });
 ```